tamszabo/test/_posts/2026-03-07-clutchstats.md

     <h2 class="text-3xl font-black text-white tracking-tight">The Reignition</h2>

     <p>
         I had spent a decade away from the hardwood.
 The NBA I remembered consisted of black-and-white memories of a different era.
-But as <strong>The Last Dance</strong> unfolded, it wasn't just nostalgia that hit me; it was a sudden, violent appreciation for the <em>architecture of a dynasty</em>.
+But as <strong>The Last Dance</strong> unfolded, it wasn't just nostalgia that hit me: it was a sudden, violent appreciation for the <em>architecture of a dynasty</em>.
     </p>

     <p>
-        Watching Michael Jordan wasn't just watching a player; it was watching a masterclass in <strong>foundational precision</strong>.
+        Watching Michael Jordan wasn't just watching a player.
+It was watching a masterclass in <strong>foundational precision</strong>.
 Every fadeaway, every defensive rotation, and every high-stakes decision was a variable in a much larger equation of winning.
     </p>

     <div class="p-8 bg-indigo-500/5 border-l-4 border-indigo-500 rounded-r-2xl my-12">
         <h3 class="text-white font-bold text-xl mb-3">The Analytical Side Effect</h3>
         <p>
-            My love for the sport didn't just return; it evolved.
+            My love for the sport didn't just return: it evolved.
 I realized I couldn't truly know this modern NBA without understanding its foundations.
-I couldn't just watch the highlights—<strong>I had to see the blueprint.</strong>
+I couldn't just watch the highlights - <strong>I had to see the blueprint.</strong>
         </p>
     </div>